bbayazit16/specbench/README.md

 ## License Information

 The repository polygon-artifact-evaluation is directly copied from [the original artifact](https://zenodo.org/records/15059866).
-The folder additionally includes the Polygon aspect of the benchmark named `specbench.py` (and others), subject to the terms of the license of this repository.
+The folder additionally includes the Polygon aspect of the benchmark named `specbench.py` (and others, all also included in polygon-extra directory), subject to the terms of the license of this repository.

 This work is licensed under the [MIT License](LICENSE).